How to choose the right metrics to support Your business?

 Start defining metrics by answering to the following questions:

 - What things do we consider important for our business?

 - What factors significantly contribute to the achievement of the goal?

 - Who uses the meters?

-The measurement frequency, i.e. how often something is measured, is significantly affected by the meter being monitored and the business of the organization.
-For example, a company engaged in e-commerce may need to measure its turnover on a daily or even hourly basis as it supports e.g. targeting advertising.
-On the other hand, when measuring return on investment, for example, measuring on a daily or weekly basis does not necessarily bring added value, but measuring monthly is sufficient.
+How often something is measured, is significantly affected by the meter and the business of the organisation.
+For example, an e-commerce company may need to measure its turnover on a daily or even hourly basis, when measuring return on investment monthly is sufficient.

-A continuous target for measurement in an organization could be, for example, cash flow.
-Cash flow is a so-called universal measure that works for all organizations and is not tied to companys industry or life cycle stage.
-The cash flow of an organization should be positive in the long run for a business to be called profitable.
-If the cash flow is negative in the long run, this will eat up the profitability of the organization and may end up in bankruptcy.
-Positive cash flow enables the development of the organization, as it enables the organization to make investments in product development or machinery and furniture, reduce its debts and possibly distribute dividends to its owners.
+A continuous target for measurement in an organisation is cash flow.
+Cash flow is used in all organisations and is not tied to company's industry or life cycle stage.
+The cash flow should be positive in the long run for a business to be called profitable.
+If the cash flow is negative, it will eat up the profitability.
+Positive cash flow enables the development of the organization, as it enables to make investments in product development or machinery and furniture, reduce its debts and possibly distribute dividends to its owners.

 We can help You to build the metrics and reports that support Your business

-For our part, we want to support the definition and monitoring of company metrics.
-Our reporting service can be used to customize various financial metrics and reports that support business monitoring and development.
+We want to support the definition and monitoring of company metrics.
+Our BI service can be used to customize various financial metrics and reports that support business monitoring and development.

 If you want to hear more, leave a contact request.
 We will be happy to help!